chkla/Transformers-MZES/README.md

 Christopher Klamm

 #### 📝 License
-_This workshop is licensed under the MIT License._
+_This talk is licensed under the MIT License._